yutannihilation/savvy/book/src/struct.md

 responsibility to take care of the protection on it**.

-The `SEXP` passed from outside doesn't need an additional protection at the time of the function call because it belongs to some enviroment on R session, which means it's not GC-ed accidentally.
+The `SEXP` passed from outside doesn't need an additional protection at the time of the function call because it belongs to some environment on R session, which means it's not GC-ed accidentally.
 However, after the function call, it's possible the `SEXP` loses its link to any other R objects.
 To prevent the tragedy (i.e., R session crash), you should create a owned version and copy the